Code-Screen/Code-Screen.github.io/docs/creating-custom-react-assessments.md

 You can then update this repository with details of your React assessment and start sending the assessment to candidates.

 ### Automated test-suite setup
-If you would like to add assessments that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these as unit tests or end-to-end assessments.
+If you would like to add tests that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these as unit tests or end-to-end assessments.

 All unit tests files must use the [Jest](https://jestjs.io/) assessment framework, and all end-to-end assessments must use the [Cypress](https://www.cypress.io/) E2E assessment framework.